miccai-ultrasound/miccai-ultrasound.github.io/asmus23.md

  <img src="im/asmus.png" height=150px>
 </div>

 > **The ASMUS Workshop will be held on October 8th at 8 a.m. in Meeting Room 8 at Level 1.
+You can also [join virtually](https://miccai2023.conflux.events/app/schedule/session/3317).
 See you there!**
+>

 **The 4th International Workshop of Advances in Simplifying Medical UltraSound (ASMUS) - a workshop held in conjunction with [MICCAI 2023](https://conferences.miccai.org/2023/), the 26th International Conference on Medical Image Computing and Computer Assisted Intervention.**